grom358/drupal-procedural-to-object-oriented/slides.md

 In my opinion it is making Drupal better designed and easier to develop for.
 For example, instead of these arrays (like form arrays and render arrays) where you have to memorize what the keys are or look up the documentation.
 We now have interfaces.
 There still some these arrays in Drupal 8, but we heading in direction of removing them.
 An interface defines a contract for how we interact with a component and its more visible and better supported by an IDE.
 <ACTION> Show demo in PHPStorm of arrays vs object
 Additionally interfaces gives us pluggable components.
 We are abstracted from a concrete implementation and we are free to provide alternative implementations.
-For example, menu storage is currently using a tree structured, we could swap that out to using an implementation based on nested set theory.
+For example, menu storage is currently using a tree structure, we could swap that out to using an implementation based on nested set theory if we wanted.
 This swappability also helps with testing, as we can use a test double or what is referred to as a mock object in place of the real object.
 But more on testing later.
 With this change to object-oriented programming we are also seeing a better separation of concerns.
-Drupal 8 is no longer assumign the output is HTML and is better supporting web services and other output formats.
+Drupal 8 is no longer assuming the output is HTML and is better supporting web services and other output formats.
 The change to OO programming is also taking advantage of established design patterns.
 Learning one part of drupal applies to many areas of drupal 8 and even to other PHP projects.
 So now its quicker for non drupal developers to get started on drupal and likewise for drupal developers to contribute to other projects.
-That is more familiarity between PHP projects.
+That is there is more familiarity between PHP projects.

 ---